Presicci/UnderdevelopedChess/README.md

 Special moves such as castling, promoting pawns, and en passant can be disabled if chosen to by the user.
 STATISTICS:
 This button enables the user to see some stats regarding the player.
-This takes the form of a simple pie chart indicating the win ratio of each opponent, equaling a total of 100%.
+This takes the form of a simple pie chart indicating the games played of each opponent.
 CUSTOM CHALLENGE:
 Upon clicking this button, the user is taken to a screen containing a menu, containing a single option for now, allowing them to play a chess game mode that requires only 1 human's input, a puzzle.